pierre-rouleau/pel/README.rst

    :scale: 50 %
    :alt: PEL - Pragmatic Emacs Leverage

-- Tired of writing Emacs configuration code? `🤯`_
+- Want a quick and useful Emacs setup now, without writing Emacs configuration code? `🤯`_
 - Afraid of or ever declared `.emacs bankruptcy`_? 😰
-- Don't want to spend your time writing Emacs Lisp code? 😳 [#elispfun]_
+- Don't have time to write specialized Emacs Lisp code? 😳 [#elispfun]_
-- Need to quickly access help now and later on specific topic? `🤔`_
+- Need to learn quickly and access help now and later on specific topic? `🤔`_
 - Want to learn Emacs and try several built-in and external packages? `😇`_
-- Want to run independent Emacs sessions with **fast** startup even with a large number of external packages installed?
+- Want to run independent Emacs sessions with **fast** startup of about 0.1 seconds with large set of external packages installed?
   `😃`_
-- And *also* want to `run Emacs daemon(s) with text and graphics clients`_ on Linux and macOS like a pro? `🥳`_
+- And *also* want to `run Emacs daemon(s) with text and graphics clients`_ on Linux, macOS and Windows and use `Tramp`_ like a pro? `🥳`_
-- Or use multiple Emacs processes and use PEL **fast startup** mode to load in about 0.1 seconds a large set of packages and features!
-That's fast, no? `😁`_
-- And you want or need to write your own elisp code to use other packages and add extra key bindings or logic?
+- But sometimes you need to write your own elisp code to use other packages and add extra key bindings or logic?
 Place that logic inside pel-user-init file and enjoy! `🤩`_